nwops/retrospec-templates/module_files/DEVELOPMENT.md

 ## Running Tests

 ### Unit tests
-This type of testing is fast and should be the first thing you do before comming your code.
+This type of testing is fast and should be the first thing you do before committing your code.
 Mistakes can be found in a matter of seconds vs minutes/hours.
 You can test your logic in a unit test.
 The downside is you need to learn how to write unit tests which can take some initial time getting used to.